aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 ## Deploying ExternalDNS

 Connect your `kubectl` client to the cluster you want to test ExternalDNS with.
-Then apply one of the following manifests file to deploy ExternalDNS.
+Then, apply one of the following manifests file to deploy ExternalDNS.

-- Note: We are assuming the zone is already present at UltraDNS.
+- Note: We are assuming the zone is already present within UltraDNS.
-- Note: While creating CNAMES as target endpoints the `--txt-prefix` option is mandatory.
+- Note: While creating CNAMES as target endpoints, the `--txt-prefix` option is mandatory.
 ### Manifest (for clusters without RBAC enabled)

 ```yaml